nemaaalqetami/reading-notes/Computer_Architecture.md

 Every wrod you see om every  webpage or your phone is represented using a system like this lets consider photos , videos and all the graphics you see on a sereen,all of these images are made out of teeny dots calles `pixels` and of the colors can be represented withe numbers

 # Video 4 :

+How Computers work : circuits & logic every input or output of a computer is effectively a type of information, which can be represented by on or off electrical signals or ones and zeros. in this exapmple a circuit will take two electrical singles ,now each one might be 1 or 0,if either of the signal coming in is a 0 then the result is also a 0
+This circuit will only give you a 1 if the first signal and ara both a 1, and so we call the circuit and

+# Video 5 :